TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/tutorials/custom_formats.rst

 		}
 	}

-Reading a Boolean wit a custom Format
+Reading a Boolean with a custom Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Imagine you want to map between the CSV value and a boolean.
 The library makes the assumption, that the